zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   special slugs directory in a Zope installation are not in use anymore.
 They should be removed.
 Typically they look like ``zope.foo-configure.zcml``.

+* we are going to work at getting rid of the zope.app.testing extra by distributing its facilities into individual zope.* packages.
+Hopefully we can get a clear consensus on this one from the people who object to the general policy.

+* if you think a new "extra" dependency is needed in a Zope Framework package, and you're not just moving stuff between packages but actually developing new code, bring it up on zope-dev so we can at least consider alternatives.
+Perhaps a better home can be found for this code.

+* on a case-by-case basis we can consider removing extra dependencies for particular Zope Framework packages, just like what we're doing right now for zope.component.
+We'll discuss that whenever needed.